Posted Sunday, January 31, 2023

 3. Estimated tax payments, both individual and business if applicable,

-Each state is different of course; California calls theirs Form 8879 but Colorado calls theirs Form DR 1778 or DR 8453.
+Each state is different of course; California calls theirs Form 8879, just like the IRS, but Colorado calls theirs Form DR 1778 or DR 8453.
 Most states use 8879 which is nice.
 Also, you might see Form 8453; this is used when a taxpayer PIN has not been entered into the electronic record but it serves the same purpose as Form 8879.

 What about business entity tax returns?
 Those are eerily similar.
 Form 8879-S is for S Corporations (1120S), Form 8879-P is for Partnerships (1065), and Form 8879-C is for… well… yup, you guessed it, Corporations (1120).

-To the right is a snippet of Watson CPA Group (before our name change to WCG).
+To the right is a snippet of Watson CPA Group (before our name change to WCG CPAs & Advisors).
 You can see a PDF titled “K1 Package” which is for our amazing shareholder, Tina, follower by the tax return itself, and then the Action Required PDF.

 Need more help?
 Below is a short set of instructions similar to this, but with fancier pictures, arrows and other eye-catching colors to help you out.
 Sample forms are also included with signature areas highlighted.

 Important!
 If you get confused or have questions, that is okay!
-Please call us at 719-387-9800 and one of our super helpful Client Support peeps or Tax Associates will walk you thru it.
+Please call us at 719-387-9800 and one of our super helpful Client Support or Tax Team peeps will walk you thru it.
 Easy.
 Like Staples Easy.